htoyryla/denoising-diffusion-pytorch-ht/README.md

 --saveEvery save and sample at given intervals --nsamples how many samples to generate when saving, small number can save much time --mults multipliers affecting number of feature maps per level, use larger numbers for the later, more abstract levels
-        number of multipliers also determines depth of the model, good rule is to  have 5 numbers of 256 and 6 numbers for 512 too few layers will make model fail to perceive the image as a whole --model unetcn0 (selects which model architecture is used, to be explained later, this one at least works)
+        number of multipliers also determines depth of the model, good rule is to  have 5 or 6 numbers of 256 and 6 or 7 numbers for 512 too few layers will make model fail to perceive the image as a whole --model unetcn0 (selects which model architecture is used, to be explained later, this one at least works)
 ```